whiteblock/hobbits/README.md

 Please create issues to document your critiques, suggestions, improvements, etc. We will use it as a discussion funnel to refine this specification and move forward towards a stable 1.0

 ## 0.1 EWP (Ethereum Wire Protocol)
+#### command
+any uppercase letters and _ to describe the command

+#### compression preference
+list of preferred compression codecs for the response in order from most preferred to least preferred separated by commas and all lowercase letters

+the first item in the preference list is assumed to be the request header and body compression codec

+none can be specified to indicate no compression is to be used on the header or body data.

 ### examples